Big Red Racing: Reception

-GameSpot said for the PC, "A racing sim it's not, but arcade fans should get a real kick out of it."
+GameSpot was positive to the game; although commenting that the title is not a simulation, but an arcade game, they recommended it for arcade fans.
 A Next Generation critic highly praised the variety of playable vehicles and tracks and the use of real time graphics.
 He remarked that while the low graphical detail makes the game look chunky, it also enables the game to run just as smoothly with six players as with only one.
 However, he criticized the single-player mode for the AI's apparent cheating, since there is always one racer just slightly ahead of the player car, and recommended that consumers not buy the game until they've made certain they have someone who will play it with them.
-Frank Snyder of Computer Game Review offered Big Red Racing a positive score, writing, "I guarantee you'll be pleasantly surprised in the end."
+Frank Snyder of Computer Game Review offered Big Red Racing a positive score.